michaelPotter/snoozydev.nvim/README.md

 # Features

 - Any plugins marked `dev = true` in your lazy config will be automatically reloaded as you edit them.
+- NOTE: your plugin's main module MUST be named the same as the plugin (an .nvim extension is not required on the module name).
 - If your plugin exports a function called `devhook` on its root module, that function will be called on every reload.
   This is useful for setting up "development only" keybinds or settings.
+- If your plugin exports a function called `devhook_cleanup`, it will be called before being reloaded.
+Helpful for e.g. clearing autocmds or persisting state across reloads.

 # Setup